sportngin/slack-notifier-action/README.md

 ## Output

-Default output if you've not set any attachment will look like this.
+If you've set an attachment, only the attachment you provide will be sent to Slack.
+Otherwise, here's the default output if you've not set any attachment.

 ![Image of screenshot](https://raw.githubusercontent.com/cemkiy/action-slacker/master/screnshot.png)

-If you've set an attachment, you should see it in addition to default message.

-NOTE: For my particular version of this GH Action, I've removed the default message attachment.
-If no attachment is provided, none will be sent.
-If one is provided, then _only_ that attachment will show up.

 ## Advanced Usage